-Members must be certified on a craft to take it on the water.
+Members must be certified on specific equipment (for instance, a specific type of boat or windsurf) to take it on the water.
 After certification, members enjoy unlimited access to that fleet.

-Three ways to get certified on a craft:
+Three ways to get certified on a specific equipment:

-- If you have prior sailing or kayaking experience, you can complete a proficiency exam.
+- If you have prior sailing, windsurfing, or kayaking experience, you can complete a proficiency exam.

-- If you have no past experience on the craft you want to enjoy, you can either:
+- If you have no past experience on the specific equipment you want to enjoy, you can either:

-- Take group lessons with an instructor.
-(Learn more by clicking on the pictures above.)
+- Take group lessons with one of our instructor.
+Learn more by clicking on the pictures above.

 - Pros: structured, predictable, achieve a skill level within a specific timeframe, meet several members.

-- Cons: limited schedule flexibility after you reserve your spot, limited availability at some times in the season; for instance, the ones early in the season fill up fairly quickly, so if your goal is to get on the water early on the season, be sure to register ASAP; if the lesson you want is full, please register on the waitlist (at no cost) as this helps us gauge interest and add more lessons as needed
+- limited availability at some times in the season; for instance, the ones early in the season fill up fairly quickly, so if your goal is to get on the water early on the season, be sure to register ASAP; if the lesson you want is full, please register on the waitlist (at no cost) as this helps us gauge interest and add more lessons as needed

 - Pros: no cost, one-on-one interaction between mentor and mentee, can accommodate a flexible or uncertain schedule.